cobaltpngsituation/cobaltpngsituation/README.md

 ###

 As an adult, pls leave me out of drama I'm not included in

-Colour-dropping, copying, taking insp. ✖

-C+h is always allowed if in my pony's name

 Don't associate me with my friends, pls.
 Idk everything they do/say